swrlab/ard-eventhub/docs/TYPES.md

 ## `news`

 This indicates the beginning of the news in general or a new news item.
 Get as detailed as possible.
-The `contributors` field can be used to include details of the `author`. `media` may be used to supply additional elements.
+The `contributors` field should be used to include details of the `author`. `media` may be used to supply additional elements. `show` references the correspoding broadcast series / grouping.

 ```json
 {